Nusa Penida Island Tour To Get The Best Instagram Photos

 Manta Ray Viewpoint

 If you head uphill from the archway of the Broken Beach tunnel, you’ll coon reach the coast.
 When you look down, you’ll notice Manta Rays swimming there.
-They are giant!
+They are giants!

 Crystal Bay